 Here at RED, we want to give you the best possible learning experience and your personal safety is our number one priority.
 Below are some simple tips on how to stay safe when learning to drive:

 - Learners can keep themselves safe by choosing a reputable driving school, such as RED Driving School, and by listening out for friends’ recommendations.
 Reviews of RED instructors can be found on the review centre

-- Learners should ask their instructor if they have signed up to the DSA code of practice.
+- Learners should ask their instructor if they have signed up to the DVSA code of practice.
 This means the instructor has voluntarily agreed to follow the code of practice in aspects such as their personal conduct when they are training you.

 - If you don’t like your instructor, RED will be happy to find you a new one – there’s no need to suffer in silence.
 We want to hear if our customers are having any issues so please call us on 0330 332 2680 and let us know